-My research concerns the development of methodology utilised in computational implementations of density functional theory (DFT).
-However, this methodology is not strictly limited to DFT, and my interests lie in all levels of electronic structure theory and their computational implementation.
-My current research, and the focus of my most recent thesis, concerns improving the efficiency and robustness in which self-consistency can be achieved in Kohn-Sham (KS) DFT.
+My research concerns the development and implementation of methodology utilised in computational implementations of Kohn-Sham density functional theory.
+However, this methodology is not strictly limited to Kohn-Sham theory, and my interests lie in all levels of electronic structure theory and their computational implementation.